Hash Generator

 hardware-accelerated, constant-time implementations.
 MD5 is

 Crypto API does not support MD5.
-SHA-1 is included for
+On a typical machine, SHA-256

-compatibility but should not be used for security-critical
+SHA-1 is included for compatibility but should not be used for

-purposes, as it is considered cryptographically broken.
+security-critical purposes, as it is considered broken.

-The File tab accepts drag-and-drop or file browsing and hashes the file contents directly — useful for verifying downloads.
+The File tab accepts drag-and-drop or file browsing and hashes file contents directly — useful for verifying downloads.
 The Compare tab checks whether two hash strings match (case-insensitive).
 The HMAC tab generates keyed-hash message authentication codes using SHA-1, SHA-256, or SHA-512.

 How to Use